 Comply with the requirements for being a highly qualified teacher (see the subsection below);

-Teach (in the majority of classes) in a high-need field, which includes subjects on the nationwide shortage area list (the list is updated each year by the Department);
+Teach (in the majority of classes) in a high-need field, which includes the fields on the Nationwide List (the list is updated each year by the Department);

-Upon completion of each year of service, provide certification of that service from the chief administrative officer of the school or educational service agency; and
+Upon completion of each year of service, provide certification of that service from the chief administrative officer of the school or educational service agency where the service was performed, on a form provided by the Department of Education (for more on documenting service, see 34 CFR 686.40); and

-If the student fails or refuses to carry out the service obligation in the required timeframe, the student must repay as a Direct Unsubsidized Loan the total amount of all TEACH Grants received, with interest accrued as of the date of disbursement of each grant.
+If the student fails or refuses to carry out the service obligation in the required timeframe, the student must repay as a Direct Unsubsidized Loan the total amount of all TEACH Grants received, with interest accrued as of the date of disbursement of each grant (see 34 CFR 686.43 for more on the conditions for TEACH Grants converting to Direct unsubsidized loans).

 Schools that do not use a standard 4.0 GPA scale for a program must have a written equivalency policy with a numeric scale and must make it available upon request.
 The policy must clearly differentiate student performance so that it can support a determination that a student has achieved at a level commensurate with at least a 3.25 GPA on a 4.0 scale.
 Generally a grading scale that includes only “pass/fail,” “satisfactory/unsatisfactory,” or some other non-numeric evaluation will not meet this requirement unless it can be shown that a “pass” or “satisfactory” grade has a numeric equivalent to a traditional 3.25 GPA (or higher) or that a student’s performance on tests and assignments yielded such a numeric equivalent.